port-labs/port-docs/docs/technical-reference/port-components/relation.md

 ## What is a relation?

 **Relations** enable us to make connections between blueprints.
-Meaning, giving logical context to your software catalog.
+This gives logical context to your software catalog.

-This allows us to connect between entities of the related blueprints.
+In practice we can use relations to connect between entities of the related blueprints.

 **For example**, to see where your `microservices` are deployed, you need to create a relation between your `microservices` and `deployment` blueprints.